petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/extending-system-objects.md

 ## Adding Actions

 You can add custom actions to system objects that are triggered when entries are added, updated, or removed.
-System objects support [Webhook](./actions/defining-object-actions.md#webhook-actions), [Groovy Script](./actions/defining-object-actions.md#groovy-script-actions), and [Notification](./actions/defining-object-actions.md#notification-actions) actions.
-[Add an Object Entry](./actions/defining-object-actions.md#add-an-object-entry-actions) actions are not supported in system objects.
+System objects support [Webhook](./actions/defining-object-actions.md#webhook), [Groovy Script](./actions/defining-object-actions.md#groovy-script), and [Notification](./actions/defining-object-actions.md#notification) actions.
+[Add Object Entry](./actions/defining-object-actions.md#add-an-object-entry) and [Update Object Entry](./actions/defining-object-actions.md#update-an-object-entry) actions are not supported in system objects.
 See [Defining Object Actions](./actions/defining-object-actions.md) for more information.

 ## Adding Validations